Why Train Here

 Parking

 Free lot parking is available to the student when scheduled for clinical shifts.
-The south parking garage is available for student parking on the 1:00–9:30 p.m. shift.
+There is limited availability for parking in the south garage.

 Faculty